CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable SSO configuration guide with specific URLs, attribute mappings, and step-by-step instructions for three major IdPs.
-Its main weaknesses are the inclusion of project management content (rollout phases) that inflates the document beyond what's needed for the technical task, and the lack of explicit validation checkpoints between configuration steps.
-The content would benefit from being split into separate files per IdP with a concise overview.
+This is a solid, actionable SSO configuration guide with concrete URLs, field values, and step-by-step instructions for three major identity providers.
+Its main weaknesses are the monolithic structure (could benefit from splitting IdP-specific guides into separate files), the inclusion of project management content (rollout strategy) that inflates token usage without adding technical value, and the missing OIDC configuration despite being mentioned in the introduction.

 Suggestions